 - Refinance for a lower interest rate.

 Navient offers refinancing options, but you can also use a tool like Credible to prequalify with multiple lenders without adding a hard pull to your credit history.
 After you apply, you can compare refinance rates, loan terms, and origination fees.

 You’ll need a credit score in the 700s or a cosigner with good credit to get the best refinancing options.

 Learn More: Here’s the Credit Score You Need to Refinance

 Need help with a Navient student loan?
 Let’s talk.

-Now that President Biden has announced the coronavirus forbearance is ending next January, you need to review your student loan repayment options to set yourself up for success.
+Now that President Biden has announced the coronavirus forbearance is ending this September, you need to review your student loan repayment options to set yourself up for success.

-If you want to go over your options, schedule a free 10-minute phone call with me.
+If you want help creating the best plan for you, schedule a free 10-minute phone call with me.
 I’ve got years of experience helping people like you with their student loans.